 - Advocating for the social and academic needs and rights of individuals with hearing loss

-Founded in 1983 by Dr. Simon Parisier and his wife Elaine, The Children’s Hearing Institute has dedicated itself to helping children with hearing loss and their families.
-In the past three decades, The Institute has pioneered research, education, and therapeutic efforts that have immeasurably improved the lives of deaf children.
+Founded in 1983 by noted otolaryngologist, Dr. Simon Parisier and his wife Elaine, The Children’s Hearing Institute has dedicated itself to helping children with hearing loss and their families.
+Over the past three decades, CHI has pioneered research, education, and therapeutic efforts that have changed the lives of countless deaf children.

-Among the Institute’s most significant accomplishments is its support of work with Cochlear Implants.
+Among the Institute’s most significant accomplishments is its support of Cochlear Implant technology.
 In 1979, Dr. Parisier began his groundbreaking work with this device, which is surgically placed in the cochlea, restoring sound to deaf ears.
-Recognizing that surgical intervention alone would not ensure a child’s successful acquisition of the skills needed to develop listening, spoken language, thinking and learning, Dr. and Mrs. Parisier founded The Institute to develop and fund research and a variety of educational and clinical services that support a child’s development and education.
-In addressing the "whole child" approach, our diversified programs focus on three main areas: addressing a child’s medical and clinical needs; educating the professionals that work with them on an academic level; and providing their parents with the information and guidance needed for the child's lifetime success.
+Recognizing that surgical intervention alone would not ensure a child’s successful acquisition of the skills needed to develop listening, spoken language, thinking and learning, Dr. and Mrs. Parisier founded The Institute to develop a variety of educational and clinical programs that support a child’s development and education.